How to Export DataFrame to CSV in Julia

 Make sure to use double backslash (‘\\’) in your path name to avoid any errors.

-Here is the complete code to export the DataFrame to CSV for our example (you’ll need to modify the path name to reflect the location where the CSV file will be created on your computer):
+Here is the complete code to export the DataFrame to CSV for our example:

 using CSV